undefinist/blog.undefinist.com/_posts/2020-05-06-writing-a-shader-graph.md

 Writing a shader graph had actually been a lot of fun for me, and there's quite a lot of detail I've omitted to keep this article short and concise.
 However for those wanting or starting to write one, I *hope* that this is at least a good start!

-To celebrate here's a little fake water material made for one of the levels:

-{% include video.html name="watermat.webm" loop=true autoplay=true muted=true %}

 If there's any topic you've felt I missed, or any questions or feedback, feel free to comment.